ursulagraber/ursu-playground/workshops/_posts/2021-12-20-en-TanzImproWorkshop.md

 <br>

-## This is what you're getting out of it
+## That's what you'll get
 • You feel more "in" your body..<br>
-• You understand much better how to move.<br>
+• You get a better understanding on how to move.<br>
 • You are more trained. <br>
-• You learn a lot: you develop yourself, you get to know yourself better and you explore dance and improvisation techniques. <br>
+• You learn a lot: you develop yourself, you challenge yourself and you explore dance and improvisation techniques. <br>
 • You live a special experience (at best) with moments full of magic and flow.
 <br>
 • You get to know people.<br>